England World Cup 2022: When Gareth Southgate will announce his squad

 There are a number of key players for England that will be absolute guarantees to be included in the squad - barring injury.
 The likes of Harry Kane, Raheem Sterling and Declan Rice will be a few of the first names on the list after spectacular Euro campaigns last summer.

 With such a busy football schedule leading up to the tournament, there has unsurprisingly been a number of injury scares, with Ben Chilwell already confirming that he will miss out on his first World Cup.
-Meanwhile, Reece James looks extremely likely to be fit after suffering a knee injury but it is unclear whether Southgate will take a risk on him.
+Meanwhile, Reece James has missed out on a call-up due to a knee injury.
 The Chelsea defender’s absence could pave the way for Trent Alexander-Arnold to earn a spot after it looked like his poor form would result in him being left at home this winter.

 Advertisement